UoA-eResearch/fit_api/README.md

 Download your OAuth 2.0 client ID JSON file from https://console.developers.google.com/apis/credentials.
 Also configure this with the redirect URIs you will be using

-`sudo mysql < structure` to create the database and tables
+`sudo mysql < structure.sql` to create the database and tables

 ## Running